futurice/myRetro-template/README.md

 This is a template repository for your own myRetro.

+All the places where you should write text are marked in the example [MyRetro](./MyRetro.md).

 ## Set up for yourself

 Use the green `Use this template` to create your own copy of the repository in your personal github account.
 It can either be public or private, depending on how you would like it, both work equally good.